 The object of the exercise is to give confidence to the users of surveying related services, especially regarding concerns over perceived and actual ethical and / or competence breaches.
 Without a standardised, high level approach - the chances of public confidence being undermined are high, which ultimately places the future of the profession at risk.
 A systematic, not scattergun approach to stakeholder engagement promotes long term success and benefits all industry stakeholders.
-A working group has formed to undertake extensive market research, to answer the question - 'what does it mean to be a surveyor in the 21st century?'- noting ethics and stakeholder engagement as key objectives.
-This presentation will highlight some of the issues involved, the engagement process and the status of the initiative.
+A working group has formed to undertake extensive market research, to answer the question - 'what does it mean to be a surveyor in the 21st century?'- noting ethics and stakeholder engagement process and the status of the initiative.

-Challenges for Surveying Professionals in the 21st Century - Ethics and the Importance of Stakeholder Engagement.
-(9911)
+Challenges for Surveying Professionals in the 21st Century - Ethics and the Importance of Stakeholder Engagement (10399)